 Arabic Mezze

-Mezze is a term used to describe a range of little appetisers and dishes that are commonly served in the Middle East.
+Next up is Mezze, a term used to describe a range of little appetisers and dishes that are commonly served in the Middle East.
 Hummus, tabbouleh (a salad composed with bulgur, parsley, mint, and tomatoes), and falafel are all must-tries.
 Fattoush (a delicious salad with mixed greens, tomatoes, cucumbers and crunchy bread) with baba ganoush (smoky roasted eggplant dip) are also not to be missed.

 Mandi